RakipGit/Privileged_Access_Management_PAM_Devolutions_Lab/README.md

 RDM / DVLS → Devolutions Gateway → Target VM / Server / Machine

 The Gateway does not replace PAM.
 It complements PAM by providing a controlled path for remote connections.

+### 25. Session Recording

+Devolutions Gateway can also support session recording when configured.
+Session recording allows privileged remote sessions to be recorded for audit and review purposes.
+This improves accountability because administrators can later review what happened during a privileged session.

+The general idea is:

+a) User opens session from RDM.

+b) DVLS checks permissions and PAM access.

+c) Connection passes through Gateway.

+d) Session recording captures the privileged session.

+e) User connects to the target system.

+### 26. Devolutions Server Backup

+I created a backup of the Devolutions Server SQL database using SQL Server Management Studio.

+This is important because the DVLS database contains important configuration and operational data, such as:
+- Vaults
+- Entries
+- Users
+- Permissions
+- PAM configuration
+- Provider configuration
+- Audit and history data

+For a more complete recovery plan, the Devolutions Server application files and configuration should also be considered in addition to the SQL database backup.